 Physics undergraduates had an outstanding summer in 2017!
 At least 20 physics undergraduates engaged in significant research projects all over the country, including physics labs within OSU.
-A few of the places where students have conducted research include Oak Ride National Laboratory, Intel, University of Minnesota, Stanford University, Johns Hopkins University besides others.
+A few of the places where students have conducted research include Oak Ridge National Laboratory, Intel, University of Minnesota, Stanford University, Johns Hopkins University among others.

 Gregory “Mirek” Brandt received a fellowship to study at the Weizmann Institute in Israel.
 Brandt also received the Goldwater Scholarship for 2017, the top undergraduate award in the country for sophomores and juniors in science, technology, engineering and math (STEM) fields.

 This level of participation in cutting-edge research by undergraduates is very impressive and demonstrates that OSU physics students are ambitious, passionate about the subject and very well prepared academically to hold their own in the nation’s best research centers.
 Some of their research has been presented at the undergraduate research symposium and SURE Science poster sessions.
 Students will continue to present research at seminars in the physics department throughout the year.

 Yousif Almulla participated in an REU (Research Expereicen for Undergraduaets) program at Oak Ridge National Laboratory with Dr. Jacek Jakowski.
 He used density functional theory to understand how qubits work.

 Hassan Alnatah developed a protocol with Bo Sun of OSU Physics to construct a 3D printed cell model based on confocal imaging.

 Hazel Betz did an internship in the Fault Isolation and Failure Analysis Laboratory at Intel in Hillsboro, Oregon.
 She analyzed samples with a scanning electron microscope and designed to proof-of-concept experiments to improve device probing characteristics, and developed and documented procedures to improve the process.